wp-plugins/autoptimize/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Yet another emergency bugfix I'm afraid: apache_request_headers (again in config/delayed.php) is only available on ...
+Apache (duh), breaking non-Apache systems such as ngnix, Lighttpd and MS IIS badly.
+Reported by multiple users, thanks all!

 = 1.6.1 =
 * fixed stupid typo in config/delayed.php which broke things badly (april fools-wise); strpos instead of str_pos as reported by Takahiro.